ngircd/ngircd/doc/QuickStart.md

 ore more new files in this include directory, overriding the defaults as needed.
 This way you don't get any clashes when updating ngIRCd to newer releases.

+You can find the template of the sample configuration file in the `doc/` directory as `sample-ngircd.conf` and [online](https://ngircd.barton.de/doc/sample-ngircd.conf) on the homepage.
+It contains all available options.

 ## Configuration File Syntax